3,000 acres, 3,000 vertical feet and, on a busy day, only 3,000 skiers…. do the math!

 Similarly, the mountain cuisine doesn’t get better than what’s on offer at Snowbasin Resort.
 Enjoy mouth-watering diverse menus at various lodges and lively apres ski on Fridays and Saturdays.

-Ski Snowbasin Resort and you will realise it is a gem of a resort – get yourself on this Utah ski slope stat with the help of Destination Utah.
+Ski Snowbasin Resort and you will soon realize it is a gem of a resort .

 For the intermediate-to-expert skier, the John Paul Express Quad teamed with the Mt Allen Tram will take you to the top of Allen’s Peak.